Unidad Falangista Montañesa: 2nd Congress

-The 2nd congress of UFM was held May 1-May 2, 1982, also in the Caldas de Besaya Spa.
+The 2nd congress of UFM was held May 1 to May 2, 1982, also in the Caldas de Besaya Spa.
 At the congress Pedro Vallés Gómez was elected as the new president of UFM.

 1982 elections

 In the 1982 parliamentary election the list of the 'Coalición Unidad Falangista Montañesa (Movimiento Falangista de España)' obtained 827 votes (0.28% of the votes in Cantabria).
 In Los Corrales de Buelna, the party got 172 votes (2.67% of local votes).

 1983 local elections

 Ahead of the 1983 municipal elections, UFM launched candidatures in Los Corrales de Buelna and San Felices de Buelna.
 In San Felices de Buelna, the list was headed by Manuel Fernandez Garcia.
 In Los Corrales de Buelna, de list was headed by Claudio Mendichucha and with Ramón Garcia-Salmones as the number two.
 Both were elected.

 Merger with FE de las JONS

 On August 26, 1983, Vallés informed the members of the party leadership about a proposal to merge with FE de las JONS.
 The proposal was adopted, and the party merged into FE de las JONS around September 1984.
 The merger was facilitated by the shift of leadership in FE de las JONS, with Diego Márquez Horrillo taking over the helm of the party.